nigelhorne/CGI-Lingua/README.md

 It can be a boolean to enable/disable logging to syslog, or a reference to a hash to be given to Sys::Syslog::setlogsock.

-Takes optional parameter logger, an object which is used for warnings and traces.
+Takes an optional parameter logger, which is used for warnings and traces.
-This logger object is an object that understands warn() and trace() messages, such as a [Log::Log4perl](https://metacpan.org/pod/Log%3A%3ALog4perl) object.
+It can be an object that understands warn() and trace() messages, such as a [Log::Log4perl](https://metacpan.org/pod/Log%3A%3ALog4perl) or [Log::Any](https://metacpan.org/pod/Log%3A%3AAny) object, a reference to code, or a filename.

 Takes optional parameter info, an object which can be used to see if a CGI parameter is set, for example, an [CGI::Info](https://metacpan.org/pod/CGI%3A%3AInfo) object.